-All regulation involves costs; it should be used only when there is a clear case of market failure.
-Regulation at EU-level first of all faces the same basic trade-off as at country level.
-The Riksbank's view is that since almost all regulation involves costs - in terms of lower efficiency and growth - it should be a last resort and used only when there is a clear case of market failure.
+Regulation on the EU-level first of all faces the same basic trade-off as on the country level.
+The Riksbank's view is that since almost all regulation involves costs - in terms of lower efficiency and growth - it should be the last resort and used only when there is a clear case of market failure.
 Some regulation is surely needed to ensure a stable and sound financial system and necessary consumer protection.
 But too much or too strict regulation will give rise to new costs that are higher than the original costs that regulation initially aimed to address.